 If you read both, you’ll notice the processes for each service are remarkably similar (particularly if you opt for API integration).
 However, Mailgun’s interface is arguably the more user-friendly option:

-In contrast, the initial view for SendGrid – in our example we’ve used the browser-based app, but it’s similar for the WordPress plugin – is heavy on text and negative space, which means key menu items are tucked away in submenus:
+In contrast, the initial view for SendGrid – in our example we’ve used the browser-based app, but it’s similar to the WordPress plugin – is heavy on text and negative space, which means key menu items are tucked away in submenus:

 This tool lets you set up SMTP relays with both platforms or connect them to your website using their APIs.
 Since the setup process is simple for WordPress websites, both Mailgun and SendGrid get similar marks here.